regosen/gamelan_sequencer/README.md

 - bonang_polos.wav
 - bonang_sangsih.wav

-They will all be in sync, so you can drag them into the audio application of your choice for mixing.
+They will all be in sync, so you can drag them into an audio application of your choice for mixing.

 ## Score Format